Disney World DAS Pass FAQs: What to Know Before Applying

 After you request a video chat, you’ll enter a virtual waiting room until someone is available to speak with you.

-The interview may feel intimidating, but being prepared is everything.
 My guide walks you through the typical questions and helps you explain your child’s needs in your own words and is written specifically for parents of children with autism or ADHD.
-Grab your free DAS Prep Worksheet today!
+Grab your DAS Prep & Advocacy Worksheet today!

 Want help getting ready?
 Subscribe below to get my free DAS Prep Worksheet, designed to help you think through what to say, what to expect, and how to self-advocate during the interview.